Important: Payment & Installments will be discussed with the concierge

 • Utilize radiology to plan, place, restore and maintain implants

-• Apply knowledge gained in the course for adequate dental implant treatment planning, during dental implant surgery and for the long-term follow-up of dental implant patients seen in their clinics.
+• Apply knowledge for adequate dental implant treatment planning and for the long-term follow-up of dental implants.

 • Recognize early and delayed dental implant complications, offer suitable management protocols and refer patients to specialists as needed.